10.8.17

 .

-Online I found an inspiring landscape designer Piet Oudolf who came to peace with the wild side of his original style of plant growing, selling, and landscaping.
+Online, I found an inspiring landscape designer, Piet Oudolf, who came to peace with the wild side of his original style of plant growing, selling, and landscaping.
 He is a well-known landscape designer implementing wild plants mixed in with perennials.
-He has taken the challenges of concrete jungles to create plots of landscaping that bring mother nature and sustainable plants.
+He has taken on the challenges of urban landscapes to create plots of landscaping that bring together Mother Nature and sustainable plants.

-I love to stroll through mother natures wildness to discover what is blooming, a scheme of perfection that no human could ever master the complexities but we humans enjoy the challenge of manipulating our own vision.
+I love to stroll through Mother Nature's wildness to discover what is blooming, a scheme of perfection that no human could ever master.
+The complexities are beyond our grasp, but we humans enjoy the challenge of manipulating our own vision.

 The entire front area of our home is a wave of ox-eyed daisies that have been cultivated with me rescuing a few from the mower and putting them into a bottomless planter made from a repurposed barrel.